Twentieth Century (film)

-Twentieth Century is a 1934 American pre-Code screwball comedy film directed by Howard Hawks and starring John Barrymore and Carole Lombard.
+Twentieth Century is a 1934 American pre-Code screwball comedy film directed by Howard Hawks and starring John Barrymore, Carole Lombard, Walter Connolly, and Roscoe Karns.
 Much of the film is set on the 20th Century Limited train as it travels from Chicago to New York City.
-Ben Hecht and Charles MacArthur adapted their 1932 Broadway play of the same name – itself based on the unproduced play Napoleon of Broadway by Charles Bruce Millholland – with uncredited contributions from Gene Fowler and Preston Sturges.
+Ben Hecht and Charles MacArthur adapted their 1932 Broadway play of the same name—itself based on the unproduced play Napoleon of Broadway by Charles Bruce Millholland—with uncredited contributions from Gene Fowler and Preston Sturges.

 Along with Frank Capra's It Happened One Night, also released in 1934 (which coincidentally has the same music over the opening titles), Twentieth Century is considered to be a prototype for the screwball comedy.
 "Howard Hawks' rapid-fire romantic comedy established the essential ingredients of the screwball – a dizzy dame, a charming, but befuddled, hero, dazzling dialogue, and a dash of slapstick."
 Its success propelled Lombard into the front ranks of film comediennes.
 The film was added to the National Film Registry of the Library of Congress in 2011.

 Plot

-Ebullient Broadway impresario Oscar Jaffe (John Barrymore) takes an unknown lingerie model named Mildred Plotka (Carole Lombard) and makes her the star of his latest play, despite the grave misgivings of everyone else, including his two long-suffering assistants, accountant Oliver Webb (Walter Connolly) and the consistently tipsy Owen O'Malley (Roscoe Karns).
+Ebullient Broadway impresario Oscar Jaffe takes an unknown lingerie model named Mildred Plotka and makes her the star of his latest play, despite the grave misgivings of everyone else, including his two long-suffering assistants, accountant Oliver Webb and the consistently tipsy Owen O'Malley.
 Through intensive training, Oscar transforms his protégée into the actress "Lily Garland", and both she and the play are resounding successes.
 On opening night, after her triumph, he comes to her dressing room to apologize abjectly for his behavior to her.
 As planned, she falls into his arms, begging him never to leave her, and they become lovers.

-Cut to three years later.
-Their partnership has spawned three more smash hits, and Lily has been recognized as a transcendent talent.
+Three years later, their partnership has spawned three more smash hits, and Lily has been recognized as a transcendent talent.
 As a couple, they are famous—or infamous—for their spectacular battles.

-Then Lily tries to break off their professional and personal relationship, fed up with Oscar's jealousy and control of every aspect of her life.
+Lily tries to break off their professional and personal relationship, fed up with Oscar's jealousy and control of every aspect of her life.
 Oscar talks her out of it, promising to be more trusting and less controlling in the future.
 Instead, he secretly hires a private detective agency run by McGonigle to watch her every move, even to the point of tapping her telephone.
-When she finds out, it is the last straw; she leaves for Hollywood and soon becomes a big movie star.
+When she finds out, it is the last straw; she leaves for Hollywood and soon becomes a successful film star.